• Skip to primary navigation

 four numbered photos showing how to make sweet cream cold foam and pour onto cold brew.

 1. Add heavy cream, 2% milk, and simple syrup (any flavor you'd like) into a high-powered blender.
+Any blender like a Vitamix or Ninja will work for this recipe.

 3. Now it's time to serve it up.
 Prepare a glass with 1 cup of cold brew and lots of ice.

 • Vanilla: Perfect if you want to make a copycat vanilla sweet cream cold brew.
+Try my homemade vanilla syrup which is made with vanilla bean paste, for an even more upscale taste.

 • Caramel: Try this, along with a pinch of salt, to recreate the salted caramel cream cold brew.